An Introduction to Double/Debiased Machine Learning

-where $Y_i$ is the logarithm of the time it takes for the posted job to be filled, $D_i$ is the logarithm of the payment offered for the task, $X_i$ denotes a vector of task characteristics, and $\beta_0(\cdot)$ is a potentially high-dimensional function of the task characteristics.\footnote{Modern textbook treatments of linear regression emphasize its interpretation as the best linear approximation (in an MSE-sense) of the conditional expectation function (CEF) of $Y_i$ given $D_i$ and $X_i$ in the absence of linear model assumptions \citep[e.g.,][]{angrist2009mostly,hansen2022econometrics,causal_ml_book}.
-PLR can be motivated in similar manner as the best \emph{partially} linear approximation to the CEF.
-We highlight here that arguments for economic interest in the best ``fully'' linear approximation to the CEF as outlined, e.g., in \citet[Ch.
-3]{angrist2009mostly}, also make PLR an attractive baseline choice in many economic analyses.} \citet{dube2020} provide arguments under which $\theta_0$ is equal to the negative labor supply elasticity to the firm and thus a measure of monopsony power.
+The authors provide arguments under which $\theta_0$ is the negative labor supply elasticity to the firm and thus a measure of monopsony power.
 Since tasks vary in complexity, difficulty, and time commitment, it is important to adjust for characteristics that are likely correlated with duration and reward.
-Some of these task characteristics come in the form of unstructured text data (e.g., title, task description, keywords).
-Specifically, the controls in this application include hand-coded features (e.g., time allotted, common patterns identified through regular expressions, number of keywords, lengths of title and description), as well as the task title and descriptions vectorized using Doc2Vec embeddings, topic distributions, and n-grams.
+Some of these task characteristics---such as title, task description, and keywords---come in the form of text.
+To account for these, the authors include a combination of hand-engineered features and vectorized representations of the task's title, description, and keywords.
+The hand-engineered features include, among others, the allotted time, common patterns identified using regular expressions, the number of keywords, and the lengths of the title and description.
+The vectorized text representations used by \citet{dube2020} consist of Doc2Vec embeddings, topic distributions, and n-grams.

-To address the estimation challenge, \citet{dube2020} apply DML.
-The Neyman orthogonal score for the PLR coefficient is